graphviz-perl/GraphViz2/README.md

 Returns a hashref of all attributes known to this module, keyed by type to hashrefs to true values.

+Stored in this module, using [Data::Section::Simple](https://metacpan.org/pod/Data::Section::Simple).

+These attributes are used to validate attributes in many situations.

 You wouldn't normally need to use this method.